thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 Class names should follow the HTML coding practices: Assign names to objects based on the function they fulfill rather than what they look like.
 Names should be a single lowercase word.
 In cases where a longer description is needed, separate words using hyphens.

-Class names should be constructed from generic to specific (e.g. list-vertical, list-inline vs vertical-list, inline-list)

 Refrain from over-qualifying selectors (e.g. body.class) and chaining classes (i.e. .module.variant).
 Avoid using the universal selector (*), the exception being setting box-sizing universally.
 Keep in mind that selectors are parsed from right to left – not left to right – so only be as specific as you need to be in composing a selector.

 Use quotes in your attribute selectors, even though they are not always required.